On the Kawamata-Viehweg vanishing theorem for log Calabi-Yau surfaces in large characteristic

 and it suffices to show that $H^i(X, \sO_X(-A))=0$ for $i<2$.
 When $i=0$, the vanishing follows from the bigness of $A$.
 We prove that $H^1(X, \sO_X(-A))=0$.
-By the spectral sequence and the projection formula, we have an injective map
+By the spectral sequence and the projection formula for $\Q$-divisors, we have an injective map

 By Theorem \ref{Intro:Thm:log liftability of log CY}, the pair $(Y, f_{*}^{-1}\Supp(B)+\Exc(f))$ lifts to $W(k)$.
 Since $\Supp(\{f^{*}A\})\subset f_{*}^{-1}\Supp(B)+\Exc(f)$, it follows from \cite[Theorem 2.11]{Kaw3} that $H^1(Y, \sO_Y(- f^{*}A ))=0$, as desired. \end{proof}